-Bullet cartridge sizes are described using either the metric (millimeter) or imperial (inch) systems.
-For instance, the 5.56x45mm cartridge uses the metric system of measurement while the .308 Winchester uses the imperial system.
-When a person is talking about a “twenty two caliber” or a “thirty caliber” rifle, they are referring to a cartridge using the imperial system.
-In this case, it is also correct to write the cartridge caliber out as “.22 caliber” or “.30 caliber”, which is the approximate diameter of the cartridge in hundredths or thousands of an inch.
+Cartridge sizes are described using either the metric (millimeter) or imperial (inch) systems.
+For instance, the 5.56x45mm cartridge uses the metric system of measurement while the .300 Winchester Magnum uses the imperial system.
+When a person is talking about a twenty two caliber or a thirty caliber rifle, they are referring to a cartridge using the imperial system.
+In this case, it is also correct to write the cartridge caliber out as “.22 caliber” or “.30 caliber”, which is the approximate diameter of the cartridge in inches.

 Switching between millimeters and inches is relatively straightforward.
 There are 10 millimeters (mm) in 1 centimeter (cm) and 2.54 centimeters in 1 inch (in).
 Therefore, multiply a bullet or bore caliber given in inches by 25.4 in order to convert it to millimeters.
 The opposite is also true: divide a given caliber expressed in millimeters by 25.4 in order to convert it to inches.

 For example, .30″ and 7.62mm are equivalent (.3 multiplied by 25.4 is 7.62).

 Using this simple method, you’ll see that a 7.62mm and a 5.56mm cartridge are approximately .30 caliber and .22 caliber respectively.
 If you are looking for an approximation of the bore size or bullet diameter, that is all you need to know.